|

 Ice can pile up on that hair and cause discomfort or even lameness.

-Use dog booties on your dog’s paws to shield them from irritation caused by winter dangers such as rock salt or chemical ice melt.
+Use dog booties to protect your pet’s paws to shield them from irritation caused by winter hazards like sidewalk salt or ice-melt chemicals.

 Winter dog-walking safety tips: Take shorter walks